Using tags and notes

 To tag a ticket, navigate to the ticket and scroll down the Customer Details section to Ticket Tags.
 Click on the + button to assign an existing tag, or on the Settings icon to create a new one.

 💡 You can also automatically assign tags to chats and tickets using various automations.
-Learn more here.
+Learn more about it in this articles:

 Notes